Police sources: 25 hospitalized due to negative synthetic marijuana reaction

-BROOKLYN, New York --At least 25 people have been taken to the hospital in Brooklyn due to negative reactions from synthetic marihuana, also known as K2, police sources say.
+BROOKLYN, New York --At least 25 people have been taken to the hospital in Brooklyn due to negative reactions from synthetic marijuana, also known as K2, police sources say.

 Police received multiple calls from people on the intersection of Broadway and Myrtle in Bedford-Stuyvesant.
 This is the same corner where 33 people were suspected of overdosing on K2 in 2016.